radiantlogic-v8/documentation-new/documentation/quick-start-guide/02-understanding-default-configuration-and-samples.md

 <br> <RLI_HOME>/vds_server/dvx/o_allprofiles.dvx
 <br> <RLI_HOME>/vds_server/dvx/virtualgroups.dvx.

->**Note – Although the ou=AllProfiles naming context is associated with the default.orx, this schema file should not be deleted if you delete the ou=AllProfiles naming context as it is used by other RadiantOne internal components.**
+>[!note] Although the ou=AllProfiles naming context is associated with the default.orx, this schema file should not be deleted if you delete the ou=AllProfiles naming context as it is used by other RadiantOne internal components.

 - cn=replicationjournal
 <br> This naming context is used for inter-cluster replication.
 This naming context may be hidden (by specifying it as a hidden context in the rootdse.ldif file for RadiantOne) but should not be deleted.